aziddy/Open-In-Finder-Google-Drive/README.md

 The app is now installed and ready to use!

-## Usage

-1. In Google Drive (web), right-click a file
-2. Select "Open with" → "OpenInFinder" (if configured)
-3. The file will be downloaded/synced and Finder will open to its location

 ## How it works
 The app uses **AppleScript** to:
 1. Receive the file path as a command-line argument
 2. Tell Finder to reveal the file at that path
 3. Activate Finder to bring it to the front

 ## Files
 - `install.sh` - Installs the app in your `/Applications` folder and registers it with the system
 - `Info.plist` - App configuration that makes it accept all file types
 - `build.sh` - Build script to create the app bundle
 - `OpenInFinder.app` - The final application bundle

-## Requirements

-- macOS 10.15 or later
-- AppleScript support (built into macOS)

 ## Troubleshooting
 If the app doesn't appear in "Open With" menus:
 1. Make sure it's in the `/Applications` folder
 2. Try running: `lsregister -f /Applications/OpenInFinder.app`